google/tour-of-wgsl/content/_index.md

 The tour provides the WGSL shaders for each example.
 The shaders can be edited in the text view on the right, and the resulting output is displayed below the editor.

+The editor provides:
+* Automatic execution of the entered shader.
+* Inline error messages for shader compilation errors.
-The examples should run automatically when edited, and compilation errors will be displayed in the editor pane.
-Compilation errors will also appear in the JavaScript console, so it may be handy to keep that open too.
+  Note, errors also appear in the developer console, so it maybe handle to also keep that open.
+* Pressing `ctrl-o` when the cursor is on an attribute (e.g. `@builtin`) a builtin value (e.g. `vertex_index`) or many of the builtin functions (e.g. `sin`) to show documentation on selected element.

 Each of these shaders can serve as the starting point for your own exploration.